Datalog and Constraint Satisfaction with Infinite Templates: Bounded width

-We will now show that the arc-consistency procedure correctly decides CSP$(\Gamma)$ if and only if the orbit structure is homomorphic to $\Gamma$.
-Since the orbit structure homomorphically maps to itself, the claim proven above shows that the arc-consistency procedure does not derive false on the orbit structure.
-Hence, if the arc-consistency procedure correctly decides CSP$(\Gamma)$ then the orbit structure homomorphically maps to $\Gamma$.
+\begin{theorem} Let $\Gamma$ be an $\omega$-categorical structure with finite relational signature.
+Then the arc-consistency procedure correctly decides $\Csp(\Gamma)$ if and only if the definable subset structure is homomorphic to $\Gamma$. \end{theorem} \begin{proof} Since the definable subset structure homomorphically maps to itself, the claim proven above shows that the arc-consistency procedure does not derive \false on the definable subset structure.
+Hence, if the arc-consistency procedure solves $\Csp(\Gamma)$ then the definable subset structure homomorphically maps to $\Gamma$.

-Conversely, suppose that there is a homomorphism $h$ from the orbit structure to $\Gamma$.
-To show that the arc-consistency procedure correctly decides CSP$(\Gamma)$, it suffices to show that an instance $S$ where the arc-consistency procedure does not derive \false homomorphically maps to $\Gamma$.
-By the claim proven above there is a homomorphism $g$ from $S$ to the orbit structure of $\Gamma$.
-Composing $g$ and $h$ yields the desired homomorphism from $S$ to $\Gamma$.
+Conversely, suppose that there is a homomorphism $h$ from the definable subset structure to $\Gamma$.
+To show that $\Pi$ solves $\Csp(\Gamma)$, it suffices to show that an instance $S$ where $\Pi$ does not derive \false homomorphically maps to $\Gamma$.
+By the claim proven above there is a homomorphism $g$ from $S$ to the definable subset structure of $\Gamma$.
+Composing $g$ and $h$ yields the desired homomorphism from $S$ to $\Gamma$. \end{proof}

-Finally, we show that there is always a homomorphism from $\Gamma$ to its orbit structure.
-Observe that for every vertex $v$ of $\Gamma$ the intersection $O_v$ of all elements in $\{O_1,\dots,O_n\}$ that contains $v$ is also a member of this set, because the class of pp-definable formulas is closed under intersection.
-We claim that the mapping $f$ that sends every vertex $v$ of $\Gamma$ to $O_v$ defines an homomorphism from $\Gamma$ to its orbit structure.